Skip to content

 Example Scenario

-Break-even point for refinancing estimated at 20 mo the result, with ongoing savings potential thereafter.
+Break-even point for refinancing estimated at 20 mo break-even, with ongoing savings potential thereafter.

 Inputs